rosie1357/sud-db/README.md

 ## 2. Local python code

 The code to run locally in python to create the formal tables for the databook is located in the python_local subfolder [here](./python_local).
 The tables are populated by reading in the datasets created on EBI, rearranging them and creating stats (e.g. %s, rates), and then writing by cell to the empty table templates.
-This section details (A) how to run the code and (B) how the code is structured/what to update before running.
+This section details (A) how to run the code, (B) how the code is structured, and (C) what to update before running.

 ### A. How to run